 - Hint of caramel sweetness in the aroma, strong boozy alcohol aroma that kind of dominated at this temperature.
 Hints of vanilla and tart cherries seemed to be underneath the alcohol.
 The aroma was very subdued and a little disappointing for such a big beer.

 - For whatever reason, the first word that came to both our minds when we tried this was “burgundy”.
-It tasted like an after dinner liqueur, like cognac or brandy, or even a sweet red wine.
-It had a medium-large body, with vanilla notes and hints of tart cherries that matched the aroma.
-I kept tasting a rootbeer float, which was weird.
+It tasted like an after dinner liqueur, like cognac or brandy, or even a sweet, complex red wine.
+It had a big body, with vanilla notes and hints of tart cherries that matched the aroma.
+I kept tasting a root beer float, which was weird.
 Xavi was not because he had never had one before (?!)
 We both agreed this would be a great dessert beer.

 At 55° F (5° above the suggested serving temp)